jbondc/SimplePicker/README.md

 #Overview
 SimplePicker is a pure HTML5 Canvas/JavaScript color picker.
 Touch-friendly.
 No external images.
 No reliance on external frameworks (such as jQuery).
 No CSS (style to suit yourself).
-Self-contained JavaScript object (should work without interfering with any framework you're using)
+Self-contained JavaScript object (should work without interfering with any framework you're using).

 Released under the terms of the MIT License.